 Hybrid bars are a perfect way to begin the night as they change themes and almost reinvent their venue several times in a single night.
 This lets patrons enjoy easy listening music and nice meals before late night DJ's take over with a dance club atmosphere.

 Those looking for more culture than party should visit the 150-year-old Pantomime Theatre, which stages commedia dell'arte productions with free admission.
 The modern Tivolis Koncertsal offers classical entertainment from opera to symphonies.
 You can often find last-minute discounted tickets at the ticket kiosk across from the Nørreport train station at the corner of Fiolstræde and Nørre Voldgade.

-For those that venture on in the early morning, the night clubs are just waking up.
-Venues pop up and disappear quickly in Copenhagen which ensures there is always a fresh variety of drinking and dancing venues.
 Certain areas of the city, such as Nyhavn and Boltens Gaard, are long time Copenhagen nightlife districts that can always promise great venues.
 These often stay open until about 5am.